The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 #### Living Dead

-10s duration
+10s duration\
-<br>If you would die with *Living Dead* active, you instead don’t die and gain *Walking Dead* for ten seconds.
+If you would die with *Living Dead* active, you instead don’t die and gain *Walking Dead* for ten seconds.\
-<br>*Walking Dead* - Can’t be reduced below one HP for the duration.
+*Walking Dead* - Can’t be reduced below one HP for the duration.
 Die after Walking Dead runs out unless healed for 100% of your HP, dispelling Walking Dead.

 ### Utility